eikek/docspell/modules/microsite/docs/doc.md

 the documents.
 After a while there is a quite complete address book and only once in a while it has to be revisited.

+Besides extracting the text from documents to analyze, docspell also converts all files into PDF files.
+This unifies the different formats your documents may be in originally and makes them more accessible from other systems and the future.

 ## Terms